 To lose weight, you have to eat fewer calories than your body burns each day.
 It seems simple enough.
 What's not so easy is actually doing it.
-How do you know if you're actually eating fewer calories than your body burns?
-Exactly what size of "calorie deficit" should you aim for?
+How do you know if you're eating fewer calories than your body burns?
+Exactly what size of a "calorie deficit" should you aim for?
 And how can you make sure you're hitting the mark by keeping track of calorie intake?

 These are the questions you must answer to get on track toward your weight-loss goals.
 So, let's answer them.

 The easiest way to ensure you eat fewer calories than you burn is, of course, to eat very little.
 If you have an apple for breakfast, a small salad for lunch, a piece of toast for dinner and nothing else, you can be pretty sure you're maintaining a calorie deficit.
 But you'll also be miserable with hunger and a lack of energy.